LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ### Compile

-Here we actually build the `States` from the `AST` we created in the previous step.
+Here, we actually build the `States` from the `AST` we created in the previous step.

 The trick to keeping this step simple (it can very quickly become **not** simple) is to let each node of the `AST` decide what it should compile to.